 In H1 2017 Infrastructure & Enterprise Software companies based in North America received more than three times the total funding to European companies

 - The total investment in Infrastructure & Enterprise Software companies based in Europe grew at a CAGR of 131.4% between 2015 and 2016.
-It has also grown again in the first half of this year, having already seen $100m more investment than the whole of 2016.
+It has also grown again in the first half of this year, H1 2017 has already seen $100m more investment than the whole of 2016.

 - Investment in Asian companies specialising in Infrastructure & Enterprise Software has had a very slow first half of the year with the region only seeing $33m of worth of funding, only 5.9% of the total it received in 2016.